CedricBeaulac/CedricBeaulac.github.io/_pages/about.md

 ---

 I am currently a Ph.D. candidate in [Statistical Sciences](https://www.statistics.utoronto.ca) at the [University of Toronto](http://www.utstat.utoronto.ca) under the supervision of [Jeffrey S. Rosenthal](http://probability.ca/jeff/).
-I am also a graduate student affiliate at the [Vector Institute](https://vectorinstitute.ai).
+I am only a few weeks away from completion.
 I have been exploring many statistical learning algorithms during the last few years.
-More recently, I am focusing my work on Probabilistic Graphical Models and Variational Autoencoders (VAE) but I have always been intrigued by Latent Variable Models in general.
-I have a strong research interest towards explainable A.I. and model interpretability.
-I am also interested in video game applications such as Procedural Content Generation.
+Recently, I am interested in Probabilistic Graphical Models such Variational Autoencoders (VAE) and State-Space models (SSM).
+I am studying their theoretical foundation, establishing new models and using such models in various applications such as survival analysis and time series.

 About the website